ucc23/ucc/_clusters/upk51.md

 UTI_C_lit: 0.85
 UTI_C_dup: 1.0
 UTI_summary: |
-    UPK 51 is a somewhat close, moderately populated, moderately dense object of very high C3 quality.
-It is well-studied in the literature.
-This object shares a significant percentage of members with a later reported entry.
+    <b>UPK 51</b> is a moderately populated, moderately dense object of very high C3 quality.
+It is located at a close distance from the Sun, below the mid-plane.
+It is well-studied in the literature.<br><br>This object shares a significant percentage of members with a later reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 26.7